Iran hits the hard line as talks on the nuclear deal resume - ExBulletin

 Talks in Vienna aimed at restoring restrictions on Iran’s nuclear program resumed on Monday after a hiatus of more than five months after hardline President Ebrahim Raisi took power.
 Raisi, a supporter of Supreme Leader Ayatollah Ali Khamenei, campaigned for the lifting of sanctions.
 However, hard-line allies within Iran’s theocracy have long criticized the nuclear deal for giving too much to the West.

-Mikhail Ulyanov, Russia’s top representative in the talks, posted on Twitter on Tuesday that the resumption of negotiations was quite successful.
+Mikhail Ulyanov, Russia’s top representative in the talks, wrote on Twitter on Tuesday that the resumption of negotiations was “quite successful.”

-“The participants decided to continue without delay the drafting process in two working groups for the lifting of sanctions and nuclear issues,” he wrote.
-“This work starts immediately.
+“Participants decided to continue without delay the drafting process in two working groups on lifting sanctions and nuclear issues,” he wrote.
+“This work starts immediately.”

 Sources